nohearts/nohearts/README.md

 ## Now

-I use this space as a small campfire for what I am building, learning, and currently obsessing over.
+I use this space as a small bonfire for what I am currently doing (and maybe also working on but idk)

 ```txt
 focus        tabletop and boardgaming sphere